johnwargo/11ty-cat-pages/readme.md

 ### Create the Template File

 Every site will have different content for the category pages, so its up to you to create the template file used by the module.
-Create the file any way you want using whatever template language you're comfortible with.
+Create the file any way you want using whatever template language you're comfortable with.
 The general format of the file is:

 1. YAML Front matter specifying the layout, pagination, permalink, and so on required for the page.
 2. Content describing the page